-- Use of Light Meters: Unless you are fortunate enough to have a highly specialized spot meter, you will find that normal hand-held or in-camera light meters are of no use in fluorescence photography.
+USE OF LIGHT METERS-Unless you are fortunate enough to have a highly specialized spot meter, you will find that normal hand-held or in-camera light meters are of no use in fluorescence photography.
 Do not rely on the camera's automatic mode, or upon recommendations that its light meter may offer.

+4 of 8

-Use bracketing techniques and expect exposure times of a half-minute or longer. - 2.
-Steady The Camera: Because of the extremely low light levels involved with fluorescence, photography involves long exposures.
-Photography must be done with the camera mounted on a sturdy tripod and the room should be totally dark or you must use a light-tight enclosure. - 3.
-Illumination Techniques: The only illumination present must be from a BLUEMAXX[TM] light or suitable UV light.
+Use bracketing techniques, and expect exposure times of a half-minute or longer.

+STEADY THE CAMERA-Because of the extremely low light levels involved with fluorescence, photography involves long exposures.
+Photography must be done with the camera mounted on a sturdy tripod, and the room should be totally dark or you must use a light-tight enclosure.

+ILLUMINATION TECHNIQUES-The only illumination present must be from a BLUEMAXXTM light or suitable UV light.
 Stray light must be eliminated and illumination must be as even as possible.

 Good practice suggests that you "paint" the light onto the surface being photographed by moving the illumination spot around during exposure.
-This will tend to even out the illumination over the period of the exposure. - 4.
-Fill The Frame: Fluorescence intensity falls off with distance so it is important to position the camera as close to the subject as possible while filling the viewfinder frame with the image.
+This will tend to even out the illumination over the period of the exposure.

+FILL THE FRAME-Fluorescence intensity falls off with distance so it is important to position the camera as close to the subject as possible while filling the viewfinder frame with the image.
 If you use a commercial lab for film processing, allow a 20% border around the subject to allow for their cropping of the photos.
-If you are using a 35mm camera, specify 4" x 6" prints. - Use A Barrier Filter: A barrier filter on the camera is necessary because of the same reason you needed one for your eyes.
+If you are using a 35mm camera, specify 4" x 6" prints.

+USE A BARRIER FILTER on the camera is necessary for the same reason you needed one for your eyes.
 If you are using standard UV light sources, equip the camera with a UV17 or Haze 2A filter.

+Fill the frame and use a scale.